zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

     ![](./images/filename-patterns-1.png " ")

 3. Click **View Pattern Examples** for examples file pattern styles, sample files, pattern expressions, and the resulting logical data entities that are derived based on the pattern expression.
 A list of different pattern examples is displayed.
-Scroll-down the page to the **Non-Hive Style Folders** section, expand it, and then click **Select**.
+Scroll-down the page to the **Hive Style Folders Without Database** section, expand it, and then click **Select**.

     ![](./images/filename-patterns-examples.png " ")